EduardoN/Synapse_AdventureWorks2019/documentation/Synapse_Notebook.md

 personDF3.show()
 ```

-And next, in a new cell lets combine first, moddle and last name into a new FullName column.
-Lets drop the three previous columns.
+And next, in a new cell let's combine first, moddle and last name into a new FullName column.
+Let's drop the three previous columns.

 ```python
 #Concating Region Province Country and droping extra columns